MuraliDeveloper30/typescriptLearn/README.md

 ##### Welcome to eCcoding - Digital Blog Content

 Hello learning freaks!
-This is series about the what is typescript, especially  some question introduced in your mind For example:- ( As fresher think & As New People think ) what is typescript? why to learn first?
+This is series about the what is typescript and How to understand Typescript ,especially  some question introduced in your mind .
+For example:- ( As fresher think & As New People think ) what is typescript? why to learn first?
 This is worth to learn ?
-How to understand and How to learn practice these stuff?
+How to understand and How to learn practice these stuff's?

-In may way of blog content is step by step process Clear your all the question about Typescript
+First Of all Clear All of these questions,

 what, why , how to understand , why to introduced , whether now a days iam fine to learn this, once I learn this what is next way what are the prerequistes to understand the typescript